sytac/awesome-sytac-training/README.md

 # awesome-sytac-training
-A list of the best training you can attend.
+A list of the best training you can attend online.

 Wanna add a training you love?
 Shoot us a [PR](https://github.com/sytac/awesome-sytac-training/pulls)